College of Arts and Sciences

 The grade appeal process must be resolved within one calendar year of the initiation of the appeal.

-• If the matter remains unresolved, the student will submit a written appeal request with supporting evidence (if relevant) to the chair.
+- If the matter remains unresolved, the student will submit a written appeal request with supporting evidence (if relevant) to the chair.
 The chair will convene an intra-departmental grade appeal committee consisting of the chair and two faculty members.
 The student's written appeal request will be considered and the instructor will also respond to the student's petition in writing.
-The grade appeal committee will interview both the instructor and the student; and subsequently, the committee will recommend either that the grade was not assigned capriciously and shall stand or that the grade may have been assigned capriciously and the matter merits further consideration.
-The recommendation of the departmental grade appeal committee will be communicated to the student, the instructor, and the dean by the departmental chair.
+The grade appeal committee will interview both the instructor and the student; and subsequently, the committee will recommend either that the grade was not assigned capriciously and shall stand, or that the grade may have been assigned capriciously and the matter merits further consideration.
+The departmental chair will communicate the recommendation of the departmental grade appeal committee to the student, the instructor and the dean.

 * A written record should be kept at all stages of the appeals process.